-The attorney-in-fact authorized by or acting for the subscribers of a reciprocal insurer or interinsurance exchange under a power of attorney.
+The attorney-in-fact authorized by or acting for the subscribers of a reciprocal insurer or inter-insurance exchange under powers of attorney.

 In most states, MGAs must be licensed as producers and are not allowed to place business until a written contract exists among all parties.
 Under Model #225, insurers are required to monitor the financial stability of MGAs under contract.